Clinical trial safety profile

 Data indicate the month at which the events were first reported after initiation of therapy.4

 Adapted with permission of the American Thoracic Society.
 Copyright © 2023 American Thoracic Society.
 All rights reserved.
 The American Journal of Respiratory and Critical Care Medicine is an official journal of the American Thoracic Society.
 Readers are encouraged to read the entire article for the correct context at https://www.atsjournals.org/doi/pdf/10.1164/rccm.201807-1318OC.
-The authors, editors, and The American Thoracic Society are not responsible for errors or omissions in adaptations.
+The authors, editors, and the American Thoracic Society are not responsible for errors or omissions in adaptations.

 Incidence of TEAEs Month 1 to Month 6